wp-plugins/basic-google-maps-placemarks/readme.txt

 = I upgraded to the latest version and now the map isn't working. = If you're running a caching plugin like WP Super Cache, make sure you delete the cache contents so that the latest files are loaded, and then refresh your browser.

+If you upgraded other plugins at the same time, it's possible that one of them is causing a JavaScript error that breaks the entire page or some other kind of conflict.

 = Are there any hooks I can use to modify or extend the plugin? = Yes, I've tried to add filters for everything you might reasonably want, just browse the source code to look for them.
 If you need a filter or action that isn't there, let me know and I'll add it to the next version.